twogc/cloudbridge-sdk/CONTRIBUTING.md

 - GitHub Discussions: For questions and discussions
 - GitHub Issues: For bug reports and feature requests
-- Email: dev@cloudbridge.global for private inquiries
+- Email: dev@2gc.ru for private inquiries

 ## License